odevauchelle/pyFreeFem/documentation/discharge_through_wire.md

 # Discharge through a wire

 We want to calculate the discharge of some field through a wire, that is, a boundary that ends in the domain over which the field is defined.
+To do this, we will create a mesh with a needle boundary, and define an analytical field around the needle.
+This will be our test case.

 ## Initial mesh